-- Ice cream van operators must abide by the Code of Practice on Noise from Ice Cream Van Chimes etc. 1982 - It is an Offence under the Pollution Control and Local Government (Northern Ireland) 1978 to sound chimes: - before 12 noon and after 1900 hours (7:00pm) - at any time in a way which gives reasonable cause of annoyance - The Code of Practice gives guidance on methods of minimising annoyance caused by your chimes.
+- Ice cream van operators must abide by the Code of Practice on Noise from Ice Cream Van Chimes etc. 1982 - The Code of Practice gives guidance on methods of minimising annoyance caused by your chimes.
 The main points of the code of practice are: